SceloNkabinde-95/shakespeare-story-generator/README.md

 In effect, the random story that will be generated will be second-degree murder of the actual stories (sorry, not sorry).

+# Okay, why are you doing this?

+Uhmm...
+Coz I wasn't loved as a child.
+(Just kidding!)

+I'm currently upskilling my web dev skills and I think I have the fundamentals figured out and so I want to prove that to myself.

+Additionally, coming from a data analytics background I think it'll be cool to show you guys that I have other skills sometimes (wink wink).

+#